-http://www.ultimatemedical.edu/consumerinformation.pdf
+ultimatemedical.edu/consumerinformation.pdf

-For more information about the Higher Education Opportunity Act, please refer to the U. S. Department of Education website (www.ed.gov).
-Additionally, the right to request and receive this information in writing is available by contacting the Campus Director or designee at each UMA location during regular business hours or by emailing www.ed.gov).
+For more information about the Higher Education Opportunity Act, please refer to the U. S. Department of Education website (ed.gov).
+Additionally, the right to request and receive this information in writing is available by contacting the Campus Director or designee at each UMA location during regular business hours or by emailing umacares@ultimatemedical.edu.